DenzelGranadoz/rock-paper-scissors/README.md

 Console based Rock Paper Scissors game.
-Will add HTML and CSS functionality later on.
+Will add HTML and CSS later on.